jfranse/MLOps_problem_definition/MLOps_problem_definition.md

 tags: ["MLOps"]
 ---

-MLOps has a lot of moving parts, I’m trying to make sure I’ve given them all a spot in my ideas.
+MLOps has a lot of moving parts, I’m trying to make sure I’ve given them all a spot in my thoughts.

 I’ve written one blogpost about MLOps previously, which was like an introduction to the subject I guess.
 Both for me and for the reader.
 I talked about some ideas for making the data scientist’s work more efficient, more reliable and more enjoyable.